hellerg12/dauc/README.txt

 This directory contains the fortran source code (dauc.f) for conducting inference on the difference in AUCs from nested binary regression models.
+It can handle a maximum of 1000 observations and 20 variables.
 A simulated data example is provided (sim_ipmn.dat) along with the results obtained from the analysis (sim_ipmn.res).

 Compile the fortran code to obtain the executable.
 For example "gfortran -o dauc dauc.f" will generate the executable named dauc